aremi5/enterprise-active-directory-lab/README.md

 > **Live Azure Lab | Windows Server 2022 | Windows 11 | PowerShell Automation | ServiceNow ITSM**

 A fully functional enterprise IT environment I built from scratch in Microsoft Azure.
 I configured Active Directory Domain Services, Group Policy, a print server, SMB file shares, and a complete ITSM workflow using ServiceNow.
-This lab simulates real-world helpdesk and sysadmin scenarios I would encounter in a corporate environment.
+This lab simulates real-world helpdesk and service desk scenarios I would encounter in a corporate environment.

 ---